HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_resourcePool.md

 page_title: "hpegl_vmaas_resourcePool Data Source - vmaas-terraform-resources"
 subcategory: ""
 description: |-
-  Use this data source to get the resource pool of a cluster where the instance
+  The The %s data source can be used to discover the ID of a %s.
+This can then be used with resources or data sources that require a %s, such as the %s etc. data source can be used to discover the ID of a hpeglvmaasresourcePool.
+This can then be used with resources or data sources that require a hpeglvmaasresourcePool, such as the resource pool for a cluster where the instance
-          should be provisioned.
+          should be provisioned etc.
 ---

 # hpegl_vmaas_resourcePool (Data Source)

-Use this data source to get the resource pool of a cluster where the instance
+The The %s data source can be used to discover the ID of a %s.
+This can then be used with resources or data sources that require a %s, such as the %s etc. data source can be used to discover the ID of a hpegl_vmaas_resourcePool.
+This can then be used with resources or data sources that require a hpegl_vmaas_resourcePool, such as the resource pool for a cluster where the instance
-		should be provisioned.
+		should be provisioned etc.

 ## Example Usage